victorvicto/myMiniCP/userguide/source/minicp.rst

-Although you can already probably guess how it is implemented, we invite you to read the code of :javaref:`minicp.cp.core.IntVar` to learn more about the implementation of the similar ``assign`` operation.
+Although you can already probably guess how it is implemented, we invite you to read the code of :javaref:`minicp.engine.core.IntVar` to learn more about the implementation of the similar ``assign`` operation.

 hello